 Mid handicapped and high handicapped golfers should look to spend less than $30 per dozen for golf balls.
 Good golf balls in this range are the Titleist NXT Tour, Calloway Supersoft, and the TaylorMade Project (a) or Project (s) to just name a few.
 Personally, I recommend buying a sleeve of 3 golf balls of any brand first to see how they perform.
 If they perform to your liking, then invest in purchasing a dozen or more.

 What Is Core Compression And How Does It Affect Golf Ball Performance?

 Differing dimple patterns and shapes can have a range of impacts on the way golf balls perform.
 Golf ball manufacturers are constantly testing and working to improve them.
-Varying dimple shapes, patterns and sizes affect distance.
-It also effects the stability with which the golf ball flies and spin rates on both full and partial shots.
+Varying dimple shapes, patterns, and sizes affect distance.
+It also affects the stability with which the golf ball flies and spin rates on both full and partial shots.

 How Does Using A Damaged Or Scuffed Golf Ball Affect My Game?